Styxxy/TXTextControl-Nuget/README.md

 # TXTextControl-Nuget

+## Description
-Unofficial Nuget package definitions for the TXTextControl .NET Components (https://www.textcontrol.com)
+Unofficial Nuget package definitions for the TXTextControl .NET Components (https://www.textcontrol.com).

+This includes:
+- TXTextControl
+- TXSpell

+Currently only the WinForms libraries are being packaged.